awslabs/aws-sap-automation/abapsdk_abap_cloud_developer_trial/README.md

 tla_values=("core" "lmd" "sqs" "sns" "evb" "tex" "cpd" "xl8" "fcs" "loc" "cwl" "cwt" "cwe" "glu" "dbr" "dyn" "bdk" "bdr" "lr1" "lr2" "rek" "fcq")
 ```

-If you would like to add or remove transports, please edit the setup.sh file and simply adjust "tla_values".
+If you would like to add or remove transports, please edit the aws-sap-dockersetup.sh file and simply adjust "tla_values".
 For a detailed description of each module in the AWS SDK for ABAP, refer to https://docs.aws.amazon.com/sdk-for-sap-abap/v1/api/latest/tla.html.

 ## Getting started